Renew Europe Webinar "Towards a Carbon Neutral Europe - How will the EU energy-intensive industry reach the targets?"

 Crucial to the solving of this equation is to determine what role the ETS should play and what the role of the burden sharing sector will be.
 Likewise, in view of the increased ambition, how will the reduction targets be distributed among the Member States?
 This event will look to provide answers to the following questions:

-- How will the EU achieve its targets of reducing emissions by 50 to 55 %?
+- How will the EU achieve its targets of reducing emissions?

 - How will the EU distribute the reductions between the sectors covered by the EU ETS, which already include central industry and energy production, and sectors outside the EU ETS, such as agriculture and transport?

 - How can green gases such as Green Hydrogen and Biomethane help energy-intensive industries?

 - How can we take the necessary action while preventing carbon leakage?

 - How will the EU targets be distributed among the Member States?
 Will they remain objectives or will they become obligations?
 How can the EU facilitate reaching these targets?